ekinonal/reactCalculator/README.md

 # ReactJs Calculator
-Calculator

 A simple and elegant calculator built with React and styled using Tailwind CSS.

-## Description

-This calculator performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+## This calculator performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 It features a clean and intuitive interface, responsive design, and smooth operation.

 ## Technologies Used